Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 **Protocols**: Standardize competition for an AI task.
 Define unified API for Providers and quality evaluation criteria for Validators.

-**Root Contracts**: A set of ForestAI smart contracts that govern on-chain network rules including Actor and Offer registrations, User-Provider Agreement accounting and billing, Validator rank submission and processing, as well as creation and distribution of FOREST tokens to Protocols and their Actors based on their customer revenue and performance.
+**Root Contracts**: A set of ForestAI smartcontracts that govern on-chain network rules including Actor and Offer registrations, User-Provider Agreement accounting and billing, Validator rank submission and processing, as well as creation and distribution of FOREST tokens to Protocols and their Actors based on their customer revenue and performance.

 **Offer:** A proposal from a Provider to a potential Customer with details on terms and conditions of a Service or Resource that a Provider is able to deliver to a Customer should the Customer decide to enter an Agreement with the Provider.